GabrielMoreau/winsoft-main/texmaker/README.md

 # TexMaker - Free cross-platform LaTeX editor

-TexMaker is a free, modern and cross-platform LaTeX editor for linux, macosx and windows systems that integrates many tools needed to develop documents with LaTeX, in just one application.
+TexMaker is a free, open-source, modern and cross-platform LaTeX editor for linux, macosx and windows systems that integrates many tools needed to develop documents with LaTeX, in just one application.
 TexMaker includes unicode support, spell checking, auto-completion,